LiRenTech/git-author-line/README.md

 * **File-Specific Time Range**: Color gradient is based on the current file's modification history
 * **Default Off**: Starts in inactive mode, only activates when explicitly toggled
 * **Customizable Colors**: User-configurable regex patterns with associated hue values for color coding
+* **Gray Scale for Unmatched**: Uses grayscale color transition (dark to light) for commits that don't match any regex pattern

 ## Requirements